-These acquisitions were consummated pursuant to the Partnership's strategic growth initiatives for the core propane business.
-The preliminary purchase price allocations and results of operations of the acquired businesses were not material to the Partnership's condensed consolidated financial position and statement of operations.
+These acquisitions were This acquisition was consummated pursuant to the Partnership's strategic growth initiatives for the core propane business.
+The preliminary purchase price allocations allocation and results of operations of the acquired businesses were business was not material to the Partnership's condensed consolidated financial position and statement of operations.